STAT545-UBC-students/hw08-schignel/README.md

 4.  **Check boxes:** I changed the radio buttons to check boxes to allow users to select multiple drink types.

+5.  **Sweetness Slider:** I added a second slider widget to allow the user to filter by sweetness.

-5.  **Downloads:** There is a now a button that allows the user to download the data as .csv file, based on the current filters applied.
+6.  **Downloads:** There is a now a button that allows the user to download the data as .csv file, based on the current filters applied.
 The .csv file is labeled with the current date to promote data provenance.

 ### The code